timescale/docs/cloud/migrate-to-cloud/hypershift.md

 </Tabs>

-## Run hypershift
+## Run Hypershift

-In preparation for running hypershift, you need to determine which tables need to be converted to hypertables, and which tables need to be compressed during the migration.
+In preparation for running Hypershift, you need to determine which tables need to be converted to hypertables, and which tables need to be compressed during the migration.
 Hypertables must have a unique column labelled `time`.